szclsya/sasm/OMEGA-13.md

 - Too many Debian-specific features and requirements that are unhelpful in AOSC OS.
 - Some outputs refer to Debian distribution features, which make no sense.
+- Insufficient support for local repositories (e.g. `apt` will not run properly if local sources are being synchronized).

 ### Commendables